Marrri4ka/Leasera_task/README.md

 ![Alt text](/img/img1.png)
 ![Alt text](/img/img2.png)

+## Steps to reproduce and specifications

+Please use for example ma@gmail.com as email and password 4444 to verify successful scenario.
+See leasera_db.json for more entries.

+* As a user you are able  to see a login form with two text boxes (one for email, one for password) and a login button.
+* When the user clicks on the login button, it should login and retrieve all 5 fields from the User table in database and display it when the login and password are correct
+* When the user enters the invalid email of empty password a validation error will be displayed
+* When the user enters the invalid email / password combination, an alert will be shown

+If you have any questions or problems, please contact
+* Mariia Stashuk(mariiapopovych@gmail.com)

 ## Support and contact details

 If you have any questions or problems, please contact
 * Mariia Stashuk(mariiapopovych@gmail.com)
-access the local database

 ##  Access the local database

-* Download leasera_db.json (you find it in root folder)
+* Download leasera_db.json (you can find it in the root folder)
-* Go to your Firebase console->Three Dots on the right->Import JSON.
+* Go to your Firebase console -> Three Dots on the right -> Import JSON.
  ![Alt text](/img/importjson.png)
-* Make sure that in `axios-db.js` is your baseURL
+* Make sure that in `axios-db.js` has the base URL of the firebase project
   ![Alt text](/img/URL.png)
-* To find it go to Project Overview -> Project settings -> Config
+* To find it go to Project Overview -> Project settings -> Config -> databaseURL
     ![Alt text](/img/baseURL.png)